Does my site qualify for Brighter Bites?

 How can other school staff participate in the Brighter Bites co-op model?

-School staff (including, but not limited to: administrators, office workers, teacher aids, assistants, reading specialists, nurses, janitorial or cafeteria staff) must also contribute to the co-op in order to receive bags.
-They can participate by volunteering at either bagging or distribution of the produce, helping Brighter Bites’ staff deliver produce bags to faculty who are doing Produce Activities and teaching CATCH lessons, or helping our team and the school by taking home extra bags if there are unclaimed sets of bags at the end of the distribution window.
+School staff (including, but not limited to: administrators, office workers, teacher aids, assistants, reading specialists, nurses, janitorial or cafeteria staff) must also contribute to the co-op in order to receive produce.
+They can participate by volunteering at the distribution of the produce, helping Brighter Bites’ staff deliver produce to faculty when available who are conducting Produce Activities and teaching CATCH lessons, or helping our team and the school by taking home extra produce if there is any unclaimed produce at the end of the distribution window.

 Where does the produce come from?